-In Preflight Check, alerts appear in the vertical bars to the outside of each page.
+To open Preflight, go to the File menu and choose Show Preflight.
+Alerts appear in a vertical bar to the left of the spread.
 If you click on the alert, eDesign selects the item on the page the alert references.
 If you hover over an alert, eDesign gives a brief description of the issue.
 The different alert types are described below.